AiviaCommunity/PythonForAivia/VenvRecipes/CellposeVenv/README.md

 * Python 3.9 - comes with Aivia

+* These Cellpose scripts provided to you to use at your own risk.
+Note that they download models and related files from GitHub directly, which could be a security risk.

 ## Installation

+0. Make sure Git is installed on your machine, the Cellpose scripts will need to download from the offial Cellpose GitHub

 1. Download the whole `CellposeVenv` folder.
 Since GitHub does not support subfolder download, we zipped the folder here for you: [CellposeVenv.zip](../ZippedVenvFolders/CellposeVenv.zip).